Mobile-first vs responsive design

 It doesn’t mean a website design is specially tailored for mobile devices, but it might have some adaptive features for mobile users too.

-A responsive design can then be thought of with a desktop-first approach, then adapting a website’s content for tablets and mobile, or as a mobile-first approach, then adapting a website’s content for tablets and desktops.
+A responsive design can then be thought of with a desktop-first approach, then adapting a website’s content for tablets and mobiles, or as a mobile-first approach, then adapting a website’s content for tablets and desktops.

 At Seedlify, we design websites using both methods, so whether you need one approach, the other, or both simultaneously, your content will be appropriately displayed to your website’s visitors.